-Execution of our future growth plan is dependent on successful ongoing and future acquisition, development and expansion activities.
-We can provide no assurance that we will be able to complete acquisitions or development projects we undertake or continue to develop attractive opportunities for growth.
+Execution of our future growth plan is dependent on successful ongoing and future development, expansion and acquisition activities.
+We can provide no assurance that we will be able to complete development projects or acquisitions we undertake or continue to develop attractive opportunities for growth.
 Factors that could cause our activities to be unsuccessful include:

-- our inability to obtain required governmental permits and approvals; - our inability to obtain financing on acceptable terms, or at all; - the possibility that one or more rating agencies would downgrade our issuer credit rating to below investment grade, thus increasing our cost of doing business; - our inability to successfully integrate any businesses we acquire; - our inability to retain management or other key personnel;
+- Our inability to obtain required governmental permits and approvals; - Our inability to obtain financing on acceptable terms, or at all; - The possibility that one or more rating agencies would downgrade our issuer credit rating to below investment grade, thus increasing our cost of doing business; - Our inability to successfully integrate any businesses we acquire; - Our inability to retain management or other key personnel; - Our inability to negotiate acceptable acquisition, construction, fuel supply, power sales or other material agreements;

-- our inability to negotiate acceptable acquisition, construction, fuel supply, power sales or other material agreements; - the trend of utilities building their own generation or looking for developers to develop and build projects for sale to utilities under turnkey arrangements; - lower than anticipated increases in the demand for power in our target markets; - changes in Federal, state, local or tribal laws and regulations; - fuel prices or fuel supply constraints; - pipeline capacity and transmission constraints; and - competition.
+- The trend of utilities building their own generation or looking for developers to develop and build projects for sale to utilities under turnkey arrangements; - Lower than anticipated increases in the demand for utility services in our target markets; - Changes in federal, state, local or tribal laws and regulations, particularly those which would make it more difficult or costly to fully develop our coal reserves and our coal-fired generation capacity; - Fuel prices or fuel supply constraints; - Pipeline capacity and transmission constraints; and - Competition.